mikekaels/Animals/README.md

 ### Networking
-Using [Alamofire](https://github.com/Alamofire/Alamofire) to manage the network request and I build an abstraction for the APIRequest
+Using [Alamofire](https://github.com/Alamofire/Alamofire) to manage the network request and use an abstraction for the APIRequest
 ```
 internal struct AnimalRequest: APIRequest {
   typealias Response = [HomeContent]